Scottish Cross

 We leave Corran bunkhouse early to travel back to Glenfinnan to start our walk heading back to the Callop River which we passed at the end of the first day.
 We then turn west and head along the shores of Loch Shiel for 12 miles.
 This is a very beautiful long walk along the shore of Loch Shiel.
 At Polloch Pier (12 miles) we will be met by a small fishing boat which will transport us in small groups across Loch Shiel via beautiful Green Isle and St. Finnan's Chapel (where if time allows we may stop to visit).
 This is the route that the coffins were brought to sacred ground in years gone by and an area rich in history.
 It was the area in which Bonny Prince Charlie fled and raised his last army.
 It is area of Scotland which was and remains strongly Catholic since that time.
 On crossing we follow a path and farm track to Dalelia and then minor road for a 6 mile walk into Acharacle.
 If tired, it is possible to take the mini bus to Acharacle.

 Day 4.
-Tuesday, 26th March: Acharacle to Tobermory via Ockle & Kilchoan
+Tuesday, 15th April: Acharacle to Tobermory via Ockle & Kilchoan

 We walk out of Acharacle past the village school and then up over the Moors and onto the Ardnamurchan Peninsula and north coast.
 This is again wild and beautiful countryside and the western most point of the Scottish mainland.
 If clear there will be magnificent views to the Outer and Inner Hebrides - Skye, Rum, Egg, Muck and Mull.
 This is also the route that the local Church of Scotland Minister used to take every Sunday - starting with a morning service in Acharacle and then walking the coast path for his next service in Kilchoan.
 We head along the north coast of the peninsula and will stop for a mid morning break at the famous and remote Singing Sands Beach.
 We then pick up a rough path and head along coast to Ockle.
 At Ockle we join a minor road to Kilmory and then onto Kilchoan.
-At Kilchoan there is a chance for tea at the local community centre before taking the ferry to Tobermory on Mull, where we will be staying 2 nights at Tobermory Youth Hostel.
+At Kilchoan there is a chance for tea at the local community centre before taking the ferry to Tobermory on Mull, where we will be staying at Tobermory Youth Hostel.

 Day 5.
-Wednesday, 27th March: Tobermory to Salen
+Wednesday, 16th April: Tobermory to Salen

-Accommodation: Tobermory Youth Hostel (night 2).
+Accommodation: Salen Church hall (no showers available).
 Distance: 15 miles.
 Height: 100m (330ft).
 Grade: Easy - walking along minor 'B roads' and forestry tracks/roads.

 We start in Tobermory for a lovely day's walk taking us across the moors and past small lochs for about 3.5 miles.
 We then turn left off the road and follow a good track running alongside Loch Frisa.
 This is well known golden eagle countryside and also with a number of hides (bring your binoculars!).
 We then drop down through woodland and pick up a track at Glenaros House Farm and past Katie's Cottage (1.7 km) for the last 1.5 miles to village of Salen.

 Day 6.
-Maundy Thursday, 28th March: Salen to Pennyghael
+Maundy Thursday, 17th April: Salen to Pennyghael

 Accommodation: Pennyghael hall (no showers available).
 Distance: 17 miles.
 Highest point: 450m (1500ft).
 Grade: Moderate/difficult - hill walking day with steep and long climb and long descent.